 Planning to go to college after high school?
 Don’t miss your chance to allow FFA to help fund your education.
-FFA scholarship applications opened Nov.
-15 and will close Feb.
-6, so don’t wait.
+The FFA scholarship application closes Jan.
+23, so don’t wait.

 2. Applying for an FFA scholarship is easy!
 You only have to fill out one form, and you’ll automatically be considered for multiple scholarship opportunities.
 The selection process considers your FFA involvement, work experience, supervised agricultural experience (SAE), community service, leadership skills and academics.

-3. There is more than $2.5 million in scholarship money available.
+3. There is more than $2.7 million in scholarship money available.
 That’s a lot of cash for college you can potentially tap into.
 In 2018, the FFA Scholarship Program awarded $2,585,396 in scholarship money to 1,842 individual recipients.
 The money comes from many sources, including corporate, nonprofit and individual donations and endowments.
-Chevrolet, Monsanto, Ford, John Deere and RAM Trucks are just a few of the many supporters of the FFA Scholarship Program.
+AGCO, Ford, John Deere and RAM Trucks are just a few of the many supporters of the FFA Scholarship Program.

 4. More FFA scholarships are awarded every year, so your chances of receiving one are better than ever.
 Back in 1984, only 16 FFA scholarships were awarded, compared to a whopping 1,842 scholarships awarded in 2018.